Educational Programs

 Four days and three nights

-Vacation with a group of families on a working organic vegetable farm with a Community Supported Agriculture (CSA) program.
+Vacation with a group of families on a working organic vegetable farm.
 Crops will be growing in the garden, the greenhouse may have young seedlings growing, and poultry will be out on pasture.
 Learn about the fields, farm, and woods environment, help around the farm, discover the mysteries of your “special spot” on the farm, and enjoy getting to know other folks.
-Four Springs’ farmers, guest naturalists, and neighboring farmers fill the days with fun educational programs and the evenings with relaxing activities.
+Four Springs' farmers, guest naturalists, and neighboring farmers fill the days with fun educational programs and the evenings with relaxing activities.

 Program Notes